Sidewalk Accident Lawyer

 Common Sidewalk Accident Injuries

-Whether you slip on an icy sidewalk, trip on a damaged walkway or experience some other type of sidewalk accident, you may sustain a variety of injuries:
+Whether you slip and fall on an icy sidewalk, trip on a damaged walkway or experience some other type of sidewalk accident, you may sustain a variety of injuries:

 Regardless of the type of injury you suffer in a sidewalk fall, symptoms may not appear immediately.
 That is, your body’s stress response may mask the signs.
 Consequently, following any fall, you may want to seek emergency medical care.